Tai Tzu-ying: 2018–2019: Asian Games gold, second All England and Asian Champions

-In 2018, Tai started the season by participating in the Malaysian Master in which she defeated Chen Yufei in the quarter-final and Carolina Marín in a thrilling semi-final, coming from a game down, but lost to Ratchanok Intanon in the final.
-A week later, at the Indonesia Masters, she won the title after defeating Saina Nehwal of India.

-Due to tournament rescheduling, Tai could not defend her 2017 Singapore Open title and lost the world number 1 ranking to Japan's Akane Yamaguchi.
-But in her next tournament, the Asian Championships, she won the title after defeating Chen Yufei in the final in Wuhan and regained her world no 1 ranking.
+In 2018, Tai started the season by participating in the Malaysian Master, in which she defeated Chen Yufei in the quarter-finals and Carolina Marín in a thrilling semi-finals, coming from a game down, but lost to Ratchanok Intanon in the final.
+A week later, at the Indonesia Masters, she won the title after defeating Saina Nehwal.
+But in her next tournament, the Asian Championships, she won the title after defeating Chen Yufei in the final in Wuhan and regained her world number 1 ranking.

-In the 2018 BWF World Championship's third round, she defeated Beiwen Zhang from the United States in straight games (21–19, 21–14) and broke the record of the longest winning streak with 31 consecutive matches won (Indonesia Masters, All England Open, Asian Championships, Uber Cup, Malaysia Open, Indonesia Open, BWF World Championships), while the former record of 30 wins was held by Li Xuerui from China.
-However, she then lost in the next round to China's He Bingjiao 18–21, 21–7, 13–21.
+In the 2018 BWF World Championships's third round, she defeated Beiwen Zhang in straight games and broke the record of the longest winning streak with 31 consecutive matches won (Indonesia Masters, All England Open as a defending champion, Asian Championships, Uber Cup, Malaysia Open, Indonesia Open, and BWF World Championships), while the former record of 30 wins was held by Li Xuerui.
+However, her winning streak was stopped by He Bingjiao in the quarter-finals of the World Championships.

-In the 2018 Asian Games, held in Jakarta, she won the gold medal by beating P. V. Sindhu in straight games in the final, which became her first big title in her career.
+In the 2018 Asian Games, held in Jakarta, Tai won the gold medal by beating P. V. Sindhu in straight games in the final, which became the first big title in her career.
+She then secured the home soil title, winning the Chinese Taipei Open in October.
 After crowning the women's singles' title of 2018 Denmark Open, her ranking points reached 101,517.
-She became the second player in the women's singles category to break 100,000 points, while the first was Li Xuerui from China, who led the points by 101,644.
-Although she lost the final game of the 2018 French Open, she still won 9,350 points, by deleting her 2017 French Open 9,200 points, her points came to 101,667 eventually, becoming the highest points holder in the women's singles category history.
+She became the second player in the women's singles category to break 100,000 points, while the first was Li Xuerui, who led with 101,644 points.
+Although she lost the final game of the 2018 French Open, she still won 9,350 points.
+Deleting her 2017 French Open 9,200 points, her points eventually came to 101,667, and she became the highest points holder in women's singles category history.
 Tai qualified to compete at the World Tour Finals and was placed as the top seed.
-In the group stage, she was placed in Group A along with Akane Yamaguchi, P. V. Sindhu and Beiwen Zhang.
-In her first match, she defeated Zhang 21–15, 21–17; lost to Sindhu 21–14, 16–21, 18–21.
+In the group stage, she was placed in group A along with Akane Yamaguchi, P. V. Sindhu, and Beiwen Zhang.
+In her first match, she defeated Zhang.
+She lost to Sindhu.
 However, she retired with an injury in her third group stage match against Yamaguchi after losing the first game 17–21 and trailing 12–11 in the second game.
 Tai did not reveal the nature of the injury or how it occurred.
+For her achievements in 2018, she was nominated as BWF Female Player of the Year.